top of page

 [13] Wherefore let him that speaketh in an unknown tongue pray that he may interpret.

-• Rule 1: if you speak an unknown tongue of men, pray in a tongue that you are able to interpret so that others can be edified:
+• Rule 1: if you speak an unknown tongue, pray in a tongue that you are able to interpret so that others can be edified in the Church:

 [14] For if I pray in an unknown tongue, my spirit prayeth, but my understanding is unfruitful.